sunray4/keytime/keytime-ext/README.md

-# Keytime
+# Keytime-Ext

-**Keytime** is a VS Code extension that automatically tracks your coding time and activity.
+**Keytime-Ext** is a VS Code extension that automatically tracks your coding time and activity.
 It monitors your development activity in real-time and sends heartbeat data to a local server for comprehensive time tracking across projects and programming languages.

 ## Features